ThomasoPhotography/FaithGuard/README.md

 - Or run a simple static server (recommended if you use modules or want a nicer dev workflow):

 ## Development
-- Edit the SCSS source `assets/css/style.scss`.
-Recompile to `style.css` with your preferred tool (Dart Sass, node-sass, or your editor integration).
+- Edit the SCSS source `assets/css/main.scss`.
+Recompile to `main.css` with your preferred tool (Dart Sass, node-sass, or your editor integration).

 ## Project structure
 - `index.html` — Main page
-- `assets/css/style.scss` — SCSS source
+- `assets/css/main.scss` — SCSS source
-- `assets/css/style.css` — Compiled stylesheet
+- `assets/css/main.css` — Compiled stylesheet
 - `assets/` — Other static assets (images, fonts, etc.)

 ## Future Development Plans